MuhammedBuyukkinaci/My-AirFlow-Notes/README.md

 ![interval](./images/015.png)

 47) CeleryExecutor runs our tasks on multiple machines on a celery cluster.
 To be able to use CeleryExecutor, we should install celery queue.
 Possible celery queues are redis and rabbitmq.
 Override them via defining in docker-compose.yaml.
 When we use CeleryExecutor, we have access to flower dashboard.
+CeleryExecutor is scalable well **horizontally.**. **DaskExecutor** is similar to **CeleryExecutor**.

 ![interval](./images/018.png)